Region-Adaptive Sampling for Diffusion Transformers: Experiments

 \subsection{Experiment Setup}

-\textbf{Models, Datasets, Metrics and Baselines.} We evaluate \ourmethod{} on Stable Diffusion 3 \cite{esser2024scalingrectifiedflowtransformers} and Lumina-Next-T2I \cite{gao2024luminat2xtransformingtextmodality} for text-to-image generation tasks, using 10,000 randomly selected caption-image pairs from the MS-COCO 2017 dataset \cite{lin2014microsoftcoco}.
-To assess the quality of generated images and their compatibility with prompts, we use the Fréchet Inception Distance (FID) \cite{heusel2017gansfid}, the Sliding Fréchet Inception Distance (sFID) \cite{heusel2017gansfid}, and the CLIP score \cite{hessel2021clipscore} as evaluation metrics.
-For baseline comparison, we evaluate \ourmethod{} against widely-used Rectified-Flow-based Flow-Matching methods \cite{liu2022flow, albergo2022building, esser2024scalingrectifiedflowtransformers, lipman2022flow, dao2023flowmatchinglatentspace, fischer2023boosting}, which uniformly reduce the number of timesteps in the generation process for the whole image.
-We implement \ourmethod{} with varying numbers of total timesteps to assess its performance, and compare these configurations to the original implementation under similar throughput conditions.
+\textbf{Models, Datasets, Metrics, and Baselines.} We evaluate \textbf{\ourmethod{}} on two state-of-the-art text-to-image diffusion models: \textit{Stable Diffusion~3}~\cite{esser2024scalingrectifiedflowtransformers} and \textit{Lumina-Next-T2I}~\cite{gao2024luminat2xtransformingtextmodality}.
+Experiments are conducted using 10,000 randomly sampled caption–image pairs from the MS-COCO~2017 dataset~\cite{lin2014microsoftcoco}.
+To evaluate both visual fidelity and text–image alignment, we adopt three standard metrics: (1) \textbf{Fréchet Inception Distance (FID)}~\cite{heusel2017gansfid}, which measures overall image realism; (2) \textbf{Sliding FID (sFID)}~\cite{heusel2017gansfid}, which provides a localized perceptual quality assessment; and (3) \textbf{CLIP Score}~\cite{hessel2021clipscore}, which quantifies semantic consistency between generated images and their corresponding text prompts.
+For human evaluation, we have also included ImageReward~\cite{xu2023imagerewardlearningevaluatinghuman}, PickScore~\cite{kirstain2023pickapicopendatasetuser}, and hpsv2 ~\cite{wu2023humanpreferencescorev2} as benchmarks.
+For baseline comparison, we evaluate against a suite of widely adopted rectified-flow and flow-matching–based acceleration methods~\cite{liu2022flow, albergo2022building, esser2024scalingrectifiedflowtransformers, lipman2022flow, dao2023flowmatchinglatentspace, fischer2023boosting}, all of which uniformly reduce the number of diffusion timesteps across the entire image.
+We implement \ourmethod{} under multiple configurations with varying total timestep counts to assess trade-offs between efficiency and image quality, and compare the results against the original full-sampling implementations under equivalent throughput settings.